hearts and minds

 Corporations v.
 Persons – the struggle that will define the 21st Century

 Large numbers of Americans believe that the Founding Fathers intended to provide Constitutional rights only to real, live human beings – NOT to corporations.
 I do not quite agree.
-Evidence exists that the framers DID intend to provide certain Constitutional protection to companies/corporations.
+Evidence exists that the framers DID concur in providing a particular Constitutional right to companies/corporations.
 Our question thus becomes a two-part question.
-Precisely, (a) “What rights, if any, were spelled out in the Constitution for corporations?” and (b) “Is a corporation legitimately a ‘person’ in the meaning of the Constitution?”
+Precisely, (a) “What right(s), if any, were spelled out in the Constitution for corporations?” and (b) “Is a corporation legitimately a ‘person’ in the meaning of the Constitution?”
 There are just two key citations in the Constitution that are importantly relevant in answering these two questions.
 Here they are:

 No Person held to Service or Labor in one State, under the Laws thereof, escaping into another, shall, in Consequence of any Law or Regulation therein, be discharged from such Service or Labor, but shall be delivered up on Claim of the Party to whom such Service or Labor may be due.